 According to the RightScale 2019 State of the Cloud Report, the adoption of Kubernetes (K8s) has grown exponentially: from 27% in 2018 to 48% in 2019, making it one of the major container orchestration tools.
-Read our blog post to see 7 ways in which you can benefit from Kubernetes:
+Read our blog post to see what Kubernetes use cases will bring more benefits to your company.

 1. Learning Kubernetes by deploying a simple app